vanschependom/KULAK_IW-shed-of-graphs/README.md

   A bash script for generating graphs.
 - `filter_graphs.py`
   A Python script for filtering graphs.
 This file is ran by the bash script that generates graphs.
+- `plantri`
+  A compiled C program for generating graphs.